schibsted/udp-pipe/README.md

 Make your own plugins to be able to:

 - Parse the message content and trigger actions.
-- Filter/alter the message content before inserted into logfile.

 This is how you do it: